iriven/PasswordManager/README.md

 PASSWORD_SHA256  and  PASSWORD_SHA512
 ````
 Note that SHA hashes are not implemented in password_hash() or password_verify() in PHP 5.5 and are not recommended
 for use.
-Recommend only the default BCrypt option
+Recommend only the default BCrypt option in production environment.

 #### Verifying Password Hashes